rlautan/recras-wordpress-plugin/readme.txt

 2. Example of package information, generated from Recras data

 == Changelog ==

+= 2.1.2 =
+Update online booking library version.
+This fixes the minimum amount of "fixed programme" input fields.

 = 2.1.1 =
 Update online booking library version.
 This fixes a few things with the new online booking method when you are logged in to your own Recras.